DISTRHO/Cardinal/doc/OVERVIEW.md

 ## deps

 3rd-party libraries build setup.
-No actual code is hosted here, only a Makefile with steps for fetching source code and build it.
+No Cardinal specific code is hosted here, only external submodules and a Makefile with steps for fetching extra source code and build it.
-It basically overrides Rack's `dep.mk` things for a proper static build, and supporting more platforms.
+The Makefile overrides Rack's `dep.mk` things for a proper static build, and supporting more platforms.

 ## doc